Mahmud Pasha (1853–1903): Biography

-His father was the Ottoman naval officer Damat Gürcü Halil Rifat Pasha and his mother was İsmet Hanım.
+His father was the Ottoman naval officer Damat Gürcü Halil Rifat Pasha of Georgian descent and his mother was Ismet Hanım, his third wife (his second wife was the late Saliha Sultan, daughter of Sultan Mahmud II).
 He lost his father at a young age and after special education and two years in the Paris embassy, improved himself and learned French.
-His first marriage was with İffet Hanım.
-On December 28, 1876, during the reign of Sultan Abdülaziz, he was married to Seniha Sultan the daughter of the Ottoman Sultan Abdulmecid, and became a groom to the Ottoman Dynasty.
-His son Prens Sabahattin and Lütfullah Bey were born from this marriage.
-He died on 17 December 1903 in Brussels.
+His first marriage was with Hadjer Hanim, and later he married also Iffet Hanım.
+By his first two wives, he had three sons.
+In 1876, he divorced his wives to be able to marry Seniha Sultan, the daughter of the Ottoman Sultan Abdulmejid.
+They married in February 1877, and he became a Damat to the Ottoman Dynasty.
+By Seniha, he had two sons, Sultanzade Mehmed Sabahaddin (1879–1948) and Sultanzade Ahmed Lutfullah (1880–1973).